rpuig2001/CDM/README.md

 ## Flow Restriction
 ### How does it work?
-Flow restrictions create CTOTs to planes afected with the published restrictions (Only MDIs Available for now).
+Flow restrictions create CTOTs to planes afected with published MDIs from ECFMP.

 ### JSON format
 Each Restriction must have: